 - 2010 decided to enter London Marathon ballot – started running.
 Tried to decrease drinking and smoking as I tried to get ‘healthy’.
 End 2010 – lost my maternal grandmother and my step-father became ill.
 Was struggling psychologically so started anti-depressants and returned to therapy.

 - 2011 Marathon training in earnest so this is when the stopping and starting drinking started proper.
 Gave up for New Years resolution to aid training.
 Remember attending 40th b-day party in Feb and had managed 6 weeks.
 Mid 2011 – lost my step-father, who was my father from birth in all but genetics.
 Two close family deaths meant my drinking spiralled once more (which is the reason for the image at the top of the post, because these types of huge family loss events can be deeply traumatising and can tip us over from coping to not coping).
 Remember noticing first Dry January posters for 2012.

-- 2012 did Dry January and carried on to do three months – partly I think to prove to myself that I didn’t have a problem!
+- 2012 did Dry January and carried on to do six weeks – partly I think to prove to myself that I didn’t have a problem!
 Drinking less regularly & frequently but when I did they were spectacular binges.
 Trying not to drink in the week so the week-ends were horrendous.
 Started my Health Visitor training and gave up smoking for good.
 During training was working professionally with families where drink was a problem and the cognitive dissonance created began to become unbearable.
 I knew that if I didn’t get this under control I was in danger of visiting my own childhood on my children.